gridgentoo/data-pipe-storm/README.md

 metricsParallelCount		Integer			1
 topology.workers			Integer			1										Maximum value for this parameter is equal to the number of Storm supervisor nodes on the cluster.
 ```

+Note : Only one source point at a time, either Kafka or RabbitMq